Skip to content

 Schools

-School Exams
+School exams

 Sound level meters are often used in schools to track noise and its effects on student performance.
 It is proven that increased noise levels have a negative effect on student concentration which is crucial for a learning environment; pupils talking loudly, loud screaming or yelling can reach decibel levels up to 130 which is significantly over the recommended safe noise limit of 80-85 decibels.
-During exam time, sound level meters can monitor rooms to ensure adequate levels for test conditions.
+During exam time, they can monitor rooms to ensure adequate levels for test conditions.

 Engineering